jtblin/angular-chart.js/README.md

 - `chart-get-color`: function that returns a color in case there are not enough (will use random colors if not specified)
 - `chart-click`: onclick event handler
 - `chart-hover`: onmousemove event handler
+- `chart-dataset-override`: override individual datasets to allow per dataset configuration e.g. y-axis, mixed type chart

 There is another directive `chart-base` that takes an extra attribute `chart-type` to define the type dynamically, see [stacked bar example](http://jtblin.github.io/angular-chart.js/examples/stacked-bars.html).

+You can create mixed type chart using the `chart-dataset-override`, see [example](examples/dataset-override.html).

 # Example